achetronic/predoxy/README.md

 A hackable TCP proxy where the user decide what to do with the incoming message and the outgoing response, implementing plugins as Go functions

-The proxy provides some useful data and memory space for each plugin execution to:
+The proxy injects useful parameters for each plugin execution to:

 - Know information about the source/destination connection
-- Cache data on a common space of memory
+- Cache data on an individual space of memory
-- Read/Write the message on the fly
+- Read/write the message on the fly

 ## Use case

 This is complicated to be defined, but let me give you some ideas about what to do with the plugins:

-- Filter/change messages according to for regex patterns.
+- Filter/change messages according to regex patterns.
 This allows to do things like neutralizing commands on Redis like EVAL, or converting them in something more creative, like ECHO clauses, or even translate a whole protocol into another
 - Use the InMemory cache to store data from previous requests coming from a source.
 These data can be used to inject